HardisonCo/.github/international/palau/pw-health/hms-gov/index.md

 ## Integration Points

-This document outlines how HMS-GOV is integrated with pw_Health systems in Palau.
+This document outlines how HMS-GOV is integrated with pw-health systems in Palau.